go-gorm/gorm/README.md

 # GORM

-Yet Another ORM library for Go, aims to be developer friendly.
+The fantastic ORM library for Golang, aims to be developer friendly.

 ## Overview